 We weren’t designed to wear artificial limbs so you can expect some discomfort, especially as you adapt to your prosthesis.
 However, it should not hurt or cause damage to you.
 Your prosthetist and physiotherapist will suggest a break-in schedule so that you can become accustomed to your prosthesis.
 If your prosthesis hurts, call your limb centre for an appointment.

 That depends on how quickly you heal.
 A healthy person with good circulation and no post-operative complications might be ready to use a prosthesis 4 or 5 weeks after surgery, although your rehabilitation with specialised physiotherapy will start sooner.

-Your definitive prosthesis is prescribed as soon as possible but as your limb volume will take up to 18 months to stabilize you may require new sockets in the intervening period.
+Your definitive prosthesis is prescribed as soon as possible, but your limb volume will take up to 18 months to stabilize, and so you may require new sockets in the intervening period.
 You may be given a more basic limb to begin with.
 This gives you the best opportunity to get active again.
-If you do well you may find different components are included to aid your lifestyle.
+If you do well, you may find different components are included to aid your lifestyle.
 Another factor is how you have progressed in your gait training.
 Generally you are ready for a definitive prosthesis in the second year post amputation.

 Yes, it is.
 This is called phantom sensation, and most amputees experience it to some degree.
 If it is uncomfortable, speak to your physician about treatment options.

 Almost any shoe can be used with your prosthesis, but for control and security it is best to have a shoe which encases the foot as much as possible – be sure to bring the shoes you wear most often when you are fitted for your limb.
 Most foot components work properly with shoes of only one heel height, though there are some prosthetic feet that provide adjustment so that shoes of different heel heights can be worn.
 Athletic type shoes are often recommended – they are light in weight and usually have soles that prevent slipping.
 It helps if your shoe has a flat profile across the sole.